nestjs/docs.nestjs.com/content/recipes/serve-static.md

 #### Installation

-Firstly, you have to install the required package:
+First we need to install the required package:

 ```bash
 $ npm install --save @nestjs/serve-static